First Row (L to R): Gary Rouland & Charles Newcomb.

 Second Row (L to R): Coach William Simpson, Bernie Veile, Rick Sundberg & John Sandoval.

-The Chargers were unable to run as a competitive unit during the Black Hawk Invitational and the Region IV meet at Riis Park in Chicago due to being one member short of the required five man team, but CSC´s runners entered as independents.
+The Chargers were unable to run as a competitive unit during the Black Hawk Invitational and the Region IV meet at Riis Park in Chicago due to being one member short of the required five man team, but Sandburg´s runners entered as independents.

 The individuals recognized placed respectfully in the two events: at Black Hawk; Veile, 39th; Sundberg, 49th; Newcomb, 52nd; Rouland, 70th; and in the Region IV meet, Sundberg, 67th; Veile, 75th; Newcomb, 84th; and Rouland, 116th.